 This piece of wasted space named Sen. James Webb is up for reelection in 2012.
 Virginia should send him home to his fat military and Senate pensions.

-Posted by Yanira Farray on Sep 23 2010, With 0 Reads, Filed under Agent Orange, Coping, Health.
+Posted by Yanira Farray on September 23, 2010, With 1490 Reads Filed under Agent Orange, Coping, Health.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.